-At Martin Construction, cold storage construction is our forte.
+At The Kaiser Martin Group, cold storage construction is our forte.
 We can erect anything from food processing plants to small cold rooms to large cold storage warehouses.
 Refrigerated warehouse construction is very unique since great consideration must be given to what types of products will be stored.
 We customize each building design to the needs of our customers to ensure the highest levels of customer approval and quality.

 Since every business is unique, every cold warehouse construction projects is also unique.
 There is quite a difference between a client who needs a cold room added on to an existing facility and a client who needs a sizable cold storage warehouse built from the ground up.
 A dairy processing facility does not have the same needs as a frozen food processing plant.
-At Martin Construction, your needs are our first priority.
+At The Kaiser Martin Group, your needs are our first priority.
 It is our goal to custom design a solution to meet your present needs while considering your future needs as well.

-Every project that Martin accepts is built to unique specifications and requirements.
+Every project that KMG accepts is built to unique specifications and requirements.
 Many options must be considered when constructing a refrigerated warehouse facility including the best site for the project and any special engineering requirements needed.
 Our cold storage facility experts can guide you through every step of the building process.

 When constructing a building designed for frozen storage, possibly the most important thing to consider is which concrete floor to use.
 Not all concrete floors are created equal and using the wrong one can lead to trouble and unnecessary expense.
 With our knowledge and experience, you will get the best possible concrete floor system to meet your cold storage warehousing needs.

 Because so many different things must be considered, construction of refrigerated warehousing facilities requires an enormous degree of precision and detail.
-Since we specialize in this type of construction, we know that Martin Construction is the best choice for all of your cold storage warehousing projects.
+Since we specialize in this type of construction, we know that The Kaiser Martin Group is the best choice for all of your cold storage warehousing projects.
 When you contact us, we will review your plans closely and share our strategy for building your perfect cold storage warehouse.